teamsatoshi/satoshi/README.md

 http://www.satoshiera.com

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2018 Satoshi Developers
+Copyright (c) 2011-2018 SatoshiCoin Developers

-What is Satoshi?
+What is SatoshiCoin?
 ----------------

-Satoshi is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+SatoshiCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~50 million total coins